How to set up Zendesk auto assign tickets using sentiment and priority rules

 Automate Zendesk ticket assignment with eesel AI

-Stop letting manual triage and clunky triggers slow your team down.
-With eesel AI's AI Triage, you can build, test, and deploy smart routing rules in minutes, not hours.
+Stop letting manual triage slow your team down.
+With eesel AI's AI Triage, you can build, test, and deploy smart routing rules that work perfectly with your Zendesk setup.

 Sign up for a free trial and see how easy it can be.